DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 }
 ```

-As you can see, since the order total is greater than $10, the Redemption Rule for the attached Value Store (`metadata.cart.total >= 10000 `) evaluates to `true` and this promotion is unlocked for this Transaction.

 #### Transaction

-As you can see, there is $50 available on the Card but checkout balance is $69.60.
-To proceed, you need to:
+To proceed with the payment, note that there is $50 available on the Card but the checkout balance is $69.60.
+So you need to process a split-tender in which the remainder of the order balance is paid by a third-party payment method:

 - Post a pending Transaction on the Card for its maximum available value for this Transaction, i.e. $50.
 - Charge the rest of the checkout balance on another payment method, e.g. a credit card.